Brob2nd/Smash-Remix-Debugged/readme.md

 Q3: Does the mod add new characters, stages, items, songs, or game modes?

-A3: Technically, no, the only "new" character and stage added is Sandbag (Boss character for Jigglypuff) and Home-run Contest (now an Alt for Duel Zone) respectively, it doesn't add any new items or game modes, however, it does add new songs!
-20 from those new songs are songs that previously at least once were in a Smash Remix version, but they were removed, 3 of them are straight up scrapped songs that never appeared in any Smash Remix version, meaning they never saw the light of day and 20 of them are entirely new songs made for the mod, giving a total of 43 new songs!
+A3: Technically, no, the only added character is Sandbag, and the only added stages are "Home-Run Contest", "Soccer" and "Time Twister (SSS)" (variants for "Duel Zone", "Smashketball" and "Time Twister") which were stages that were already in the game, just not normally accessible, but now they are, it also doesn't add any new items or game modes, however, it does add some new songs!

 Q4: Can i use this mod for my tournament?